Policy Groups – Terms of Reference 2017/18

 - It is the intention of the Board to review the Composition of the Policy Groups annually based on the on-going needs, work plan and focus for the new term.
 To ensure continuity and momentum it is likely that a balance will be taken between representation, skills and commitment in reviewing Composition and appointing some new members for the new term

 - Members will respect and keep confidential any information he or she receives as a result of being a member of a Policy Group, at least until that information becomes public.
-Any public statements will be directed through the Group Chairperson to the Board or ISA staff as appropriate.
+Any public statements will be directed through the Group Chairperson to the Board or Irish Sailing staff as appropriate.

 - Any input to the Group by a member should be offered solely in the interests of the sport nationally and internationally and therefore not biased.
 In the event of a conflict of interest or perceived conflict of interest the Group member concerned shall bring this immediately to the attention of the Chairperson of the Group for further clarification or action.